 We love a good road trip and there’s no better kind than a scenic backcountry drive in McCall during the summer.
 Map out your most picturesque route as you make your way in or out of McCall.
 Here are a few great options.

-Take the Scenic Byway from McCall to Stanley
+3) Take the Scenic Byway from McCall to Stanley

 Heading out of town?
 Drive the scenic byway from McCall to Stanley and make sure you bring your camera.
-This three hour-long route takes you past beautiful Lake Cascade and snakes alongside the Payette River on Highway 55 for 158 miles.
+This three-hour-long route takes you past beautiful Lake Cascade and snakes alongside the Payette River on Highway 55 for 158 miles.
 Stop for views at Rainbow Bridge, Smith’s Ferry, and Boise National Forest before turning off on Route 21 to get to Stanley.
 Once you turn on Highway 21, keep an eye out for roadside hot springs.

-Drive to Riggins, Idaho
+4) Road Trip to Riggins, Idaho

-Tamarack Bike Path
+6) Ride the Tamarack Bike Path

 The Tamarack Resort’s version of fun in the summer consists of tons of lift-access single track and is totally worth a visit.
 Check out our guide to skiing Tamarack during the wintertime.

-Spend the day cruising around Brundage Mountain’s bike paths that are suitable for all levels of mountain bikers.
+Spend the day cruising around Brundage Mountain’s bike trails that are suitable for all levels of mountain bikers.
 You can head up the lift and bike down or, for a more hardcore type 2 kind of fun, bike up and down the trails.

-Jug Mountain Ranch
+8) Ride singletrack at Jug Mountain Ranch

-Eagles Nest Trail
+9) Mountain bike the Eagles Nest Trail